mosutw/Leveraged-grid-trading-bot/README.md

 # Leveraged-grid-trading-bot

-The code is designed to perform [grid trading](https://www.gridtradingcourse.com/articles/what-is-grid-trading.php) strategy in [FTX exchange](https://ftx.com/).
+The code is designed to perform infinity [grid trading](https://www.gridtradingcourse.com/articles/what-is-grid-trading.php) strategy in [FTX exchange](https://ftx.com/).

 The basic trader named ***Gridtrader.py*** control the number of grids dynamically using the setting in JSON file.